rails/rails/guides/source/getting_started.md

 <% end %>
 ```

-Everything except for the +form_for+ declaration remained the same.
+Everything except for the `form_for` declaration remained the same.
-How +form_for+ can figure out the right +action+ and +method+ attributes
+How `form_for` can figure out the right `action` and `method` attributes
 when building the form will be explained in just a moment.
 For now, let's update the
-+app/views/posts/new.html.erb+ view to use this new partial, rewriting it
+`app/views/posts/new.html.erb` view to use this new partial, rewriting it
 completely:

 ```erb